 The atomic uniform class is one for which the options are explicitly specified values of type T, as opposed to the compound uniform in which the options are elements over values of type T. The atomic uniform class takes three arguments: a name (which every class takes), an element collection (likewise), and a sequence specifying the options the uniform distribution can produce.
 The class inherits the AtomicSelect class, which represents selection over a discrete set of options with their associated probabilities.
+There is also one other trait that is extended in the AtomicUniform, Cacheable[T].
+This trait is used to determine what type of chain should be created at the chain instantiation time.
+If the parent of a Chain extends Cacheable, and all the elements that the parent recursively depend on extend cacheable, then a CachingChain is instantiated when a chain element is created.
+This trait is not required (it is assumed to be not cacheable), but can result in increased performance if the support of the new element is not infinite and small.

 To carry out the inheritance, we need to transform the sequence of options into a list of (probability, value) pairs, which are the argument to AtomicSelect.
 This is accomplished by the expression options.toList map (1.0 -> _).
 This turns the sequence of options into a list and applies to all elements of the list the function that maps an option to the pair (1.0, option).

 Let us understand the notation (1.0 -> _).
 This is Scala shorthand for the function which maps an option to the pair (1.0, option).
 There are two things in this shorthand worth noting.
 First, 1.0 -> _ is another way of describing the pair (1.0, _).
-I find it to be a more descriptive way of saying “with probability 1.0, you get _,” rather than just “the pair of 1.0 and _.”
+It is a more descriptive way of saying “with probability 1.0, you get _,” rather than just “the pair of 1.0 and _.”
 Second, _ denotes the argument to the function, when you know you are defining a function.
 Here, you know you are defining a function because it appears in the context of applying a function to all elements of a list.
 This underscore notation can only be used when the argument appears exactly once in the body of the function.
 Thus (1.0 -> _) is Scala’s shorthand for the function (t: T) => (1.0, t).
 It really doesn’t matter if this shorthand is meaningful to you; feel free to use the longer version wherever you want.
 Note that the probabilities in the AtomicSelect are not normalized; AtomicSelect automatically takes care of the normalization.

 The only thing the body of AtomicUniform does is to override the toString method that every Scala class has.
 The method produces something meaningful when the element is converted into a string. options.mkString(“, “) creates a string consisting of each of the options separated by a comma and a space.